juicedata/juicefs/docs/en/introduction/README.md

 JuiceFS is designed for massive data storage and can be used as an alternative to many distributed file systems and network file systems, especially for the following scenarios.

-- **Big Data Analytics**: compatible with HDFS without requiring extra API; seamlessly integrated with mainstream computing engines (Spark, Presto, Hive, etc.); unlimited storage space; nearly zero operation and maintenance costs; well-developed caching mechanism, and better performance than object storage.
+- **Big Data Analytics**: JuiceFS is compatible with HDFS and can be seamlessly integrated with mainstream computing engines (Spark, Presto, Hive, etc.), bringing much better performance than directly using object storage.
-- **Machine Learning**: compatible with POSIX, supporting all machine learning and deep learning frameworks; shareable file  storage, which can improve the efficiency of team management and data use.
+- **Machine Learning**: JuiceFS is compatible with POSIX, and supports all machine learning and deep learning frameworks; As a shareable file storage, JuiceFS can improve the efficiency of team management and data usage.
-- **Persistent volumes in container clusters**: supporting Kubernetes CSI; persistent storage and independent of container lifetime; strong consistency to ensure that date stored is correct; take over data storage requirements to ensure statelessness of the service.
+- **Persistent volumes in container clusters**: JuiceFS supports Kubernetes CSI, providing decoupled persistent storage for pods so that you application can be stateless, also great for data sharing among containers.
 - **Shared Workspace**: JuiceFS file system can be mounted on any host; no restrictions to client concurrent read/write; POSIX compatible with existing data flow and scripting operations.
 - **Data Backup**: Back up all kinds of data in scalable storage space without limitation; combined with the shared mount feature, data from multiple hosts can be aggregated into one place and then backed up together.